 Crispy Castelvetrano Olives

 These tart olives are stuffed with cheese and covered in breadcrumbs—don’t be surprised if you start popping them in your mouth like M&Ms.

 This is not a groundbreaking caesar, but this gem lettuce version is light, refreshing, and a little smoky from the dried moritas chiles in the dressing.
 It’s a great starter before getting into pizza.

 We’re happy to report that the octopus here truly lives up to its name, and happens to be some of the best octopus in the city.
 It’s grilled and tossed with the orange segments, roasted radishes, and chili sauce.

-If this is the way broccoli always tasted, nobody would ever complain about it being bland.
+If this is the way broccoli always tasted, nobody would ever complain about it.
 The massive stalks have a great char on the outside that pairs insanely well with the thick lemon tahini underneath.
 You’ll want to order some ciabatta bread or save your pizza crust to swipe up the leftover sauce.

-Cacio e pepe literally means “cheese and pepper” in Italian, but this bland, undercooked pasta in an underseasoned bechamel hardly has any of either.
+Cacio e pepe literally means “cheese and pepper” in Italian, but this bland, undercooked pasta hardly has any of either.

-If you had to order any pasta at Stoneburner, you’re in relatively good hands with this tasty rigatoni - it comes tossed in a hearty Calabrian sausage ragu with a little pile of parmesan cheese on top.
+If you had to order any pasta at Stoneburner, you’re in relatively good hands with this tasty rigatoni—it comes tossed in a hearty Calabrian sausage ragu with a little pile of parmesan cheese on top.
 The only downside is that the amount of marjoram in the bowl is very overwhelming, almost like it was cursed by an herb demon.
-If you don’t like marjoram, don’t get this.
+If you don’t like marjoram, really, don’t get this.